Also called energy suckers, poor souls, or lacking.

 On the other hand, empaths can also become addicted to give and latch to someone who is so badly hurt that they refuse the healing they need, that they will be pouring water into a cup with a hole at the bottom, obsessed with trying to fill it, and convincing themselves that if they keep the water running long enough, it will eventually fill up.
 But the water will keep falling through until either the water bill cuts off or they decide to turn off the tap.

 Wounded people refuse to be healed because although they are in pain, and they really want the medicine, they compare their new experiences to their past ones, and they assume that the costs to pay will be way to high, and that fear prevents them from doing anything about it.
 They are afraid of opening up again, and no matter how good the intentions of the empath are, they will always feel they know better and their fear will be bigger than anything else.
 They are rooted in old habits too and like this they never break out of this cycle.
 They build their own imaginary walls and refuse to let anyone enter, it doesn’t matter what the other person says or does.
 They feel, stubbornly, that this path is easier than even contemplating change.

 Empaths also have a dark side.
 It’s the extreme sensitivity they have to deal with daily.
 The acceptance of their giving nature.
+And also the obsession we have that we can change the world and heal people.
+Uh-uh, no. We can’t change people.
+People have to change for themselves.
 I have had to learn the hard way, if I didn’t want to succumb into the abyss.
 It is still an ongoing process, and I suspect this life is the opportunity we have to transform this quality.
 We transform by doing the following:

 - Say NO when you feel something isn’t right.
 If you suspect something is wrong, go with it, that’s usually the key.
 Follow your intuition.